 - Once baked, grab the parchment and lift the dessert straight up and out of the pan!

 - Press down into the lemon brownies with a sharp, warm knife to create clean slices.

 I use a tall glass filled with warm water to dip the knife into between each slice I cut.

 Serving, Storing, and Freezing Instructions

-You can serve the lemon brownies warm,, or after chilling in the fridge for a couple of hours.
+You can serve lemon blondies warm or after chilling in the fridge for a couple of hours.
 They’re scrumptious either way!

-Because lemon glaze for brownies is made without dairy (just powdered sugar and lemon juice), it keeps well at room temperature.
+Because the lemon glaze is made without dairy — just powdered sugar and lemon juice — it keeps well at room temperature.

-Alternatively, let them thaw in the fridge a day or so in advance, then serve them cold.
+Thaw on the counter before serving, or let them thaw in the fridge for a day or so in advance and serve them cold.